tristengoodz/pysura/README.rst

 * gcloud CLI
 * gcloud beta CLI
 * A billing account with Google Cloud
-* Docker (Make sure it's running in the background or your deploy will fail!)
+* Docker (Make sure it's running in the background or your deployment will fail!)
 * Python 3.9+
 * Firebase CLI
 * npm